 Personal Loans - Our personal loan is a simple-to-understand, affordable, unsecured, fully amortizing installment loan with fixed payments throughout the life of the loan.
 We charge fixed interest rates on our loans, which vary based on the amount disbursed and applicable state law, with a cap of 36% annual percentage rate ("APR") in all cases.
-As of September 30, 2023, for all active loans in our portfolio and at time of disbursement, the weighted average term and APR at origination was 40 months and 32.6%, respectively.
-The average loan size for loans we originated during the three months ended September 30, 2023 was \$4,036.
-Our loans do not have prepayment penalties or balloon payments, and typically range in size from \$300 to \$10,000 with terms of 12 to 54 months.
-Generally, loan payments are structured on a bi-weekly or semi-monthly basis to coincide with our members' receipt of their income.
+As of June 30, 2024, for all active loans in our portfolio and at time of disbursement, the weighted average term and APR at origination was 41 months and 33.5%, respectively.
+The average loan size for loans we originated during the three months ended June 30, 2024 was \$3,252.
+Our loans do not have prepayment penalties or balloon payments, and range in size from \$300 to \$10,000 with terms of 12 to 54 months.
+Generally, loan payments are structured on a bi-weekly or semi-monthly basis to coincide with our members' receipt of income.
 As part of our underwriting process, we verify income for all applicants and only approve loans that meet our ability-to-pay criteria.
-As of September 30, 2023, we originate unsecured personal loans in 6 states through state licenses and in 36 states through our partnership with Pathward, N.A. (formerly known as MetaBank, N.A.).
+As of June 30, 2024, we originated unsecured personal loans in 3 states through state licenses and in 38 states through our partnership with Pathward, N.A.

 Secured Personal Loans - In April 2020, we launched a personal installment loan product secured by an automobile, which we refer to as secured personal loans.
 Our secured personal loans range in size from \$2,525 to \$18,500 with terms ranging from 24 to 64 months.
-The average loan size for secured personal loans we originated during the three months ended September 30, 2023 was \$7,190.
-As of September 30, 2023, for all active loans in our portfolio and at time of disbursement, the weighted average term and APR at origination was 51 months and 28.6%, respectively.
+The average loan size for secured personal loans we originated during the three months ended June 30, 2024 was \$6,789.
+As of June 30, 2024, for all active loans in our portfolio and at time of disbursement, the weighted average term and APR at origination was 51 months and 29.9%, respectively.
 As part of our underwriting process, we evaluate the collateral value of the vehicle, verify income for all applicants and only approve loans that meet our ability-to-pay criteria.
-Our secured personal loans are currently offered in California and we are in the process of considering expansion into other states.
+Our secured personal loans are currently offered in 6 states and we are in the process of expanding into other states.

-Credit Cards - We launched Oportun® Visa® Credit Card, issued by WebBank, Member FDIC, in December 2019, and offer credit cards in 44 states as of September 30, 2023.
+Credit Cards - We launched Oportun® Visa® Credit Card, issued by WebBank, Member FDIC, in December 2019, and offered credit cards in 44 states as of June 30, 2024.
 Credit lines on our credit cards range in size from \$300 to \$3,000 with an APR between 24.9% to 29.9%.
-The average APR of the outstanding credit card receivables was 29.8% as of September 30, 2023.
-The average credit line for credit cards activated during the three months ended September 30, 2023 was \$990.
+The average APR of the outstanding credit card receivables was 29.8% as of June 30, 2024.
+The average credit line for credit cards activated during the three months ended June 30, 2024 was \$999.
+On November 6, 2023, we announced that we were exploring strategic options for our credit card portfolio.
+On June 21, 2024, we entered into a nonbinding letter of intent with a third-party to sell the credit card receivable portfolio originated under our credit card program.